 - Dual chamber pacemaker.
 This type carries electrical impulses to the right ventricle and the right atrium of your heart to help control the timing of contractions between the two chambers.

 - Biventricular pacemaker.
-Biventricular pacing, also called cardiac resynchronization therapy, is for people with heart failure with abnormal electrical systems.
-This type of pacemaker stimulates the lower chambers of the heart (the right and left ventricles) to make the heart beat more efficiently.
+Biventricular pacing, also called cardiac resynchronization therapy, is for people who have heart failure and heartbeat problems.
+This type of pacemaker stimulates both of the lower heart chambers (the right and left ventricles) to make the heart beat more efficiently.

 Products & Services